In

-the early 60's Paul Hunt shaped surfboards in his Huntington
+In the early 60's Paul Hunt shaped surfboards

-for the first two years Jack's was in business even though his
+surfboards for the first two years Jack's was in business.
+Paul's

-shop was only three doors down from his on PCH.
-Paul also shaped
+shop was three doors down from Jack'ss on PCH.
+Paul also ghost

-a number of boards for other board makers including Dale Velzy,
+shaped a number of boards for other board makers including Dale

 Paul claims to be the first boardmaker to wholesale surfboards,